skywind3000/z.lua/README.md

       eval "$(lua /path/to/z.lua --init posix)"

-  (sh, dash and busybox have been tested)
+  (sh, ash, dash and busybox have been tested)

 - Windows (with clink):